 I am sure, after the Taj Mahal, Goa is the reason for your India’s trip.
 It deserves that admiration, and I think we tourists are doing it too much.
 Pristine beaches have become a hub of cheap boozes.
 Colonial streets of Panjim have become a mere background for tiktokers.
 South Goa’s genuine Yoga centres are getting replaced with scammers.
 Of course, there are hidden gems where quarry lakes and waterfalls are hidden.
 It feels like a true tropical paradise there.
 Still, locals request every visitor not publicise the location to save it for good.
 If you really want to go to Goa, forget the popular, overcrowded beaches of Kallanguta and hit the less famous ones like Arambole.
 Or get in touch with a local who stays by the beachside and go Couchsurfing without uploading the photo on social media with its location published – Goa’s economy is totally dependent on tourism, but it’s ecology needs a break from us.

 The Tamil-French speaking union territory was a tranquil town with sidewalk cafes lined with french buildings leading to beaches.
 The Auroville was home to world citizens with the concept of NO cash and sustainable living.
 Trust me; as an Indian who has been to the city three times, I find it the expensive hub of scammers who forgot to make a simple living and help the local community.
 The domestic travellers who don’t know the history and stories of the French colony merely use it as a background for this Reeks.
-You find a person dancing, twirling, acting in front of every beautiful facade of a French building, and it gets annoying.
+You find a person dancing, twirling, and acting in front of every beautiful facade of a French building, and it gets annoying.

 Other states and territories I am waiting to visit & you must is-

-- 7 sister states -Arunachal Pradesh, Assam, Meghalaya, Manipur, Mizoram, Nagaland and Tripura – Mountain, valleys, unique communities, tribal festivals.
+- 7 sister states -Arunachal Pradesh, Assam, Meghalaya, Manipur, Mizoram, Nagaland and Tripura – Mountain, valleys, unique communities, and tribal festivals.

 - Maharashtra – Fashion, temples, mosques & to witness the grandeur of Ganesh Chaturthi.